Start9Labs/service-pipeline/README.md

 ## FAQ

-1. I'm looking for a bit more guidance with this process, do you have any resources?
+1. I'm looking for a more guidance with this process, do you have any resources?
-    - Yes, follow along with building the hello-world package from scratch [starting here.](https://start9.com/latest/developer-docs/build-package-example/)
+    - Yes, you can find our full service packaging specification (and more) in our [developer docs](https://docs.start9.com/latest/developer-docs/).

 ## Glossary